 The Turkish Bazaar is just a few minutes walk from the Hammam El Pasha.
 This is the place to buy souvenirs and local arts and crafts.
 You'll need to bargain so it's preferable if you have an idea of prices first.
 But if not, a good guide is to start by offering half the price and working up from there.

-The main market (see pictures above) runs along a narrow street in the centre of the city.
+The main market (see pictures above) runs along a narrow street in the center of the city.
 The locals buy here fresh produce - fish, fruit, vegetables, spices, nuts, dates and olives.
-There are also stalls that make pitta bread and other baked goods or sweet oriental pastries which are yummy if you've got a sweet tooth!
+There are also stalls that make pita bread and other baked goods or sweet oriental pastries which are yummy if you've got a sweet tooth - remember, you're on vacation!
 The prices here are reasonable but especially if you're a tourist, you should try to bargain the prices down a bit.

 There's a third market in the old city called Shuk Al-Abiad, known as the white market because it's built from white limestone.

-If you continue along the road from the main market, you will get to the fishing harbour.
+If you continue along the road from the main market, you get to the fishing harbor.
 From there you can walk along the sea wall promenade until you get to the lighthouse.